nonjeets/nonjeets.github.io/index.md

 # SAVING SOLANA

 About our Token
-* Project Name: Saving SOL
+* Project Name: SAVING SOL
 * TICKER: SEND
 * Contract:
 * Link: [https://pump.fun/](https://pump.fun/board)

-SEEDING IS A SURPRISE TIME FRAME - PREVENTING INSTANT SELLS - GIVING THE PROJECT A REAL SHOT
+DEX SURPRISE TIME FRAME - PREVENT INSTANT SELL - GIVING THE PROJECT A REAL SHOT

 # Why was this built?
 * Protecting and safeguarding legitimate developers
 * Safeguarding traders

 ......
 The scale of fraud happening daily on Solana is sickening .....

 # How will you protect us?